JasonBock/Rocks/docs/notes/Using Interceptors in Rocks for (Probably) All The Wrong Reasons.md

 # Using Interceptors in Rocks for (Probably) All The Wrong Reasons

 In a future C# version, there will be a feature called interceptors (maybe, unless it gets pulled).
 Details about it can be found [here](https://github.com/dotnet/csharplang/issues/7009) and [here](https://github.com/dotnet/roslyn/blob/main/docs/features/interceptors.md#interceptslocationattribute).
 It's currently an experimental feature, and there is no guarantee that it'll ever ship.
-In the interim, let's see if it's useful in Rocks.
+In the interim, let's see if it might be useful in Rocks.

 Currently, you can only mock instance members that are virtual or abstract: